INVERTED NIPPLE CORRECTION

 - Slightly mismatched nipples

 The results of nipple inversion surgery are immediately noticeable and usually have a good chance of being permanent.
 It is possible for the nipple to invert again after surgery.
-It may require a secondary treatment to correct the inversion.
+It may require a secondary procedure to correct the inversion.

 To learn more about inverted nipple correction, or to schedule your consultation with Board-Certified Plastic Surgeon Dr. Moenster, please fill out the form on this page.
 You can call our Tucson location at 520-207-3100 or our Sierra Vista location at 520-458-1787.
 We look forward to seeing you soon!